contact-research-network/webpage/content/authors/michele/_index.md

 # Below the line: a longer bio if you like
 ---
 Founder of the International Contact Research Network and organizer of the Contact Colloquium 2024/25.
-Associate Professor of Social Clinical Psychology, Lead of Research Centre for Mental Health at University of Greenwich, Senior Research Fellow in Health Psychology at University of Vienna.
+Associate Professor of Social Clinical Psychology and Lead of Research Centre for Mental Health at University of Greenwich.
+Senior Research Fellow in Health Psychology at University of Vienna.
 For more details about my background and my work, please visit my [website](https://www.michelebirtel.com).